wkhere/stackless/Doc/library/os.rst

 .. function:: major(device)

-   Extracts the device major number from a raw device number (usually the :attr:`st_dev` or :attr:`st_rdev` field from :ctype:`stat`).
+   Extract the device major number from a raw device number (usually the :attr:`st_dev` or :attr:`st_rdev` field from :ctype:`stat`).

    .. versionadded:: 2.3